riannevg/arminas-travel/_tourposts/miniyuc1.md

   - Cancun-Tours
 header_image: /images/destinations/yucatan/yucatan2.jpg
 ---
-# Multi-day tour from Cancun
+## Multi-Day Tour from Cancun

+&nbsp;

-### Day 1 Cancun – Caverns – Coba – Merida
+### Day 1: Cancun – Caverns – Coba – Merida

-From Cancun we will go to some caves with stalactites or unique cenotes, known as “Eyes of the Earth”.
-These are fantastic places to dive or snorkel.
-Then you can visit Coba, an ancient Mayan city immersed in the subtropical jungle.
-You can take a bike tour of the city.
-Arrival to Merida, an interesting and picturesque colonial city, capital of the State of Yucatán.
+Depart from Cancun and explore some fascinating caves or cenotes, known as “Eyes of the Earth,” perfect for diving or snorkeling.
+Next, visit Coba, an ancient Mayan city nestled in the subtropical jungle, where you can take a bike tour to explore the site.
+Continue to Merida, a picturesque colonial city and the capital of the State of Yucatán.

-### Day 2 Merida – Chichen Itza – Ek Balam – Cancun
+### Day 2: Merida – Chichen Itza – Ek Balam – Cancun

-Travel through fields of henequen, a natural fiber that served as Yucatan’s ancient currency.
-We will take you to Chichen Itza, one of the 7 wonders of the modern world and you will be able to see the great complex of temples that represent the splendor of the Mayan culture.
-Only the elite made up of magicians, scientists and soccer players had access to these special landscapes of white stone and “Eyes of the Earth”, the cenotes.
-Those temples belonging to the periods of the Mexico classic and postclassic were never seen in action by the Spanish colonizers.
-When the Europeans arrived, these were already abandoned.
-You will be able to admire the Pyramid of Kukulcan, “the Plumed Serpent”, the ball court, the Observatory and much more.
-You will also visit the Ik Kil cenote, and you will have the opportunity to swim in its waters.
-Finally, we will visit Ek Balam, an important archaeological site where fantastic discoveries have been made in last decades.
-Only a small area is visible since the rest remains hidden under the thick vegetation of the jungle.
-You will see the Acropolis, the playing field, the Twin buildings, the Observatory and Temazcal.
-Arrival to Cancun.
+Travel through fields of henequen, a natural fiber that was once Yucatán’s ancient currency.
+Visit Chichen Itza, one of the Seven Wonders of the Modern World, and marvel at the grand complex of temples showcasing the splendor of Mayan culture.
+These temples, including the Pyramid of Kukulcan, the ball court, and the Observatory, were abandoned before the Spanish arrived.
+You will also visit the Ik Kil cenote, where you can swim in its refreshing waters.
+Lastly, explore Ek Balam, an important archaeological site with significant discoveries made in recent decades.
+While only a small portion is visible, you’ll see the Acropolis, the playing field, the Twin buildings, the Observatory, and the Temazcal.
+Return to Cancun.